uraimo/Awesome-Swift-Playgrounds/README.md

 * [Learn about transducers](https://github.com/mbrandonw/learn-transducers-playground) - A little tutorial that explains transducers.
 * [Swift Functors, Applicatives, and Monads in Pictures](https://github.com/mokacoding/Swift-Functors-Applicative-Monads-In-Pictures-Playground) - Companion to the article: Swift Functors, Applicatves, and Monads in Pictures.
+* [Functors in Swift](https://github.com/mokagio/Swift-Functor-Introduction-Playground) - A playground to introduce Functors in Swift, and their practical usage.
 * [A Swift Introduction to Core Data](https://github.com/andyshep/CoreDataPlayground) - Learn Code Data experimenting directly in this playground.
 * [Swift-Diagram-Playgrounds](https://github.com/alskipp/Swift-Diagram-Playgrounds) - Adaptation of the Protocol-Oriented Programming in Swift talk from WWDC 2015.
+* [SwiftProtocolExtensions](https://github.com/davidahouse/SwiftProtocolExtensions) - A playground to explore Protocol Extensions.
+* [Swiftly Typed Resources](https://github.com/jstart/Swiftly-Typed-Resources) - A playground showing how Swift makes Strings, Colors, Fonts, Images, etc easier to deal with.
 * [ReactiveCocoaPlayground](https://github.com/nikita-leonov/ReactiveCocoaPlayground) - The easiest way to get a taste of ReactiveCocoa.
 * [SwiftReactivePlayground](https://github.com/ColinEberhardt/SwiftReactivePlayground) - Companion to the article: ReactiveCocoa made Simple With Swift.
 * [Name](https://) - A Swift Playground.